GentlyGuitar/LinearC/README.md

 It's more more readable than LLVM IR because it still uses most of C's operators.

-It's very easy to parse because it is three address code based and has a very modified C grammar.
+It's very easy to parse because it is three address code based and has a modified C grammar.
 The grammar is modified so that it is closer to LL(1), though it is still LL(2), if not considering the "typedef-name: identifier" problem.